shlienlab/mutsigs_therapy/README.md

 ### Installation

-To install you can download this repository by running
+To install you can download this repository by running (or directly download zipped folder from menu above):

     git clone https://github.com/shlienlab/mutsigs_therapy

-Or directly download the repository from the Github webpage.

 Navigate to the root directory of cloned or downloaded repository and type: